Welcome to my collection of most recent projects, ranging from Technical Writing to Disability Advocacy.

 Many of the resources available to learn about AWS are so filled with technical jargon that they are very difficult for people without technical backgrounds or education to effectively learn.

-I believe that technical knowledge should be accessible to anyone who is interested, so when I ran into difficulties finding ways to study for my AWS Certified Cloud Practitioner exam, I decided to create the resource I was looking for myself.
+I believe that technical knowledge should be accessible to anyone interested, so when I ran into difficulties finding ways to study for my AWS Certified Cloud Practitioner exam, I decided to create the resource I was looking for myself.

 I also created an Online Study Group for fellow "AWS Newbies" to ask and learn as they embark on the journey to learn Cloud Computing.

-The website runs on AWS (of course!), using EC2, Elastic IP, Route 53, and Wordpress.
+The website runs on AWS and Wordpress.

 Website hosing study resources for AWS certification exams catered towards beginners.